A Brief History of the Lindau Meetings

 "Controversially discussed: Economist von Hayek questions the benefit of development aid"

-Hayek, Friedrich August von: to the participants of the 31st Meeting of Nobel Laureates, written declaration to all participants of the 31st Meeting of Nobel Laureates in Lindau, 1981.
-Available from the Press Office of the Nobel Laureate Meetings.
+Hayek, Friedrich August von: To the participants of the 31st Meeting of Nobel Laureates, written declaration to all participants of the 31st Meeting of Nobel Laureates in Lindau, 1981.

-"Countess Sonja Bernadotte took over the official duties of her husband and became new President of the Council"
+"Countess Sonja Bernadotte takes over the official duties of her husband and becomes new President of the Council"

 Official handover: Count Lennart handed over to Countess Sonja a stethoscope with which she was supposed to hear „how young people‘s hearts beat“ (Lindau 1987).